kethinenirevathi192111511/toc-CSA1353-/README.md

 # toc-CSA1353-
-NFA to accept no.of a's,
+1.NFA to accept no.of a's
-DFA to accept bcaaaaaa,bc,c,
+2.DFA to accept bcaaaaaa,bc,c
-4.turing machinefor a^nb^n
+3.turing machinefor a^nb^n